Paul DeJong Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.60 team ERA ranks third across all league pitching staffs.
+- The Yankees' 3.60 team ERA ranks second across all league pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Yankees pitchers combine to give up 87 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Severino (1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.
+- Severino gets the start for the Yankees, his eighth of the season.
+He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- The right-hander's last time out came on Saturday against the Texas Rangers, when he tossed six scoreless innings while giving up five hits.
+- The righty last appeared on Saturday against the Texas Rangers, when he threw six scoreless innings while giving up five hits.

 - In seven games this season, the 29-year-old has an ERA of 5.25, with 8 strikeouts per nine innings.
 Opponents are batting .271 against him.